 For every report, you will find tags in each column and costs in the respective rows which can help you further drill down resource usage.

-Also, note that cost allocation reports are generated as a CSV file, and they are usually very lengthy and complex, with thousands of rows in them.
+Also, note that an AWS cost allocation report is generated as a CSV file, and they are usually very lengthy and complex, with thousands of rows in them.
 You may have to use a third-party tool to make sense of all the data.

-You can explore the details about AWS tags and CUR at Understanding Chargeback Tagging And The Best Practices!
+You can explore the details about AWS tags and CUR at Understanding Chargeback Tagging And The Best Practices.
+Additionally, learning how to visualize cost allocation reports can dramatically improve insights and decision-making.

 Showback